visier/connector-python/README.md

 ```sh
 $ source .env
 ```

+#### Callback URI
+The OAuth flow requires that the authorizing server can call back to the initiating client with an authorization code.
+In OAuth mode, the connector starts a transient web server that listens for an authorization code on http://localhost:5000/oauth2/callback.
+You can modify the URL by setting a different value for VISIER_REDIRECT_URI.
+The VISIER_DIRECT_URI value must exactly match the URI value in your Visier OAuth 2.0 client registration and must abide by Visier's callback URI rules, such as a limited set of permissible subnets.

 ### Basic Authentication
 Though the Visier Python Connector doesn't directly interact with the environment variables, the following list and example below illustrate the basic authentication parameters.
 These are also the environment variables the `make_auth()` utility function will use.